guyroutledge/atozcss/_drafts/2016-04-20-handy-sass-mixins.md

 {% highlight css %}
 a {
-	color: red;
+	color: #f00;
 }
 a:hover,
 a:focus,
 a:active {
-	color: blue;
+	color: #fff;
+	background: #000;
 }
 {% endhighlight %}

-Mixins are very powerful and can be a great time saver.
+Mixins are very useful and can be a great time saver.
 But when you're first learning Sass, it can be hard to see what you might use them for or what type of problems they can help you solve.
 To help with that, here are a handful of helpful mixins and examples of how you might use